Impeachment testimony shows high-powered U.S. lobbyist's role in Ukraine scandal

 Giuliani has said he went to Trump and the State Department as part of his effort to have her removed from the post at a time when he was seeking to persuade Ukraine to open an investigation of Biden, a contender for the Democratic nomination to face Trump in the November 2020 U.S. election.

-The testimony revealed a previously unknown role for Livingston, who played a prominent role in the Republican-led drive to impeach Democratic President Bill Clinton in the 1990s, in the Ukraine controversy.
-Livingston was yet another well-connected Republican advocating against Yovanovich, including Trump’s son, Donald Trump Jr., Giuliani and former Republican congressman Pete Sessions.
+The testimony revealed a previously unknown role in the Ukraine controversy for Livingston, who played a prominent role in the Republican-led drive to impeach Democratic President Bill Clinton in the 1990s.
+Livingston was yet another well-connected Republican advocating against Yovanovitch, including Trump’s son, Donald Trump Jr., Giuliani and former Republican congressman Pete Sessions.

 Lobbying disclosure filings with the Justice Department show Livingston’s firm represented two Ukrainian clients in Washington.
 They are former Ukrainian Prime Minister Yulia Tymoshenko, who mounted an unsuccessful run for president this year in the election won by Zelenskiy in a landslide in April, and an association of Ukrainian metal producers.